jaspector

 County Planning and Development states building permits are required for agricultural, residential, and commercial construction, including additions, remodels, new construction, accessory structures such as storage buildings, carports, barns, detached garages, and swimming pools, plus manufactured homes, DCA modular homes, and existing home relocation.

-Typical processing time is Residential/modular plan review may take at least 4 weeks.
+Building permit processing times in unincorporated Putnam County, GA typically run Residential/modular plan review may take at least 4 weeks.
 Commercial/industrial plan review may take at least 3 weeks.
 A county solar checklist states one- and two-family solar permit reviews are typically completed within 3 to 4 days and commercial/non-residential solar permits in 5 to 6 days, but those timelines are for solar permit review rather than all building permits..
+Timelines can vary based on project complexity and current department workload.